 Please note: The classes listed here represent recent offerings at the Journalism School.
 These include M.S., M.S. in Data Journalism and M.A. courses.
 Choices vary each semester depending on faculty availability and other considerations.
 Classes described now may change or be dropped to make room for new additions.
 We cannot promise that students will gain a seat in any specific class.

 The students in City Newsroom will cover all of New York City.
-They’ll operate, manage, edit and contribute to a live news site: NYCityLens.com.
-The course is set up to give students hands-on experience running a news site and to hone their skills in reporting and producing ambitious stories in all formats.
-Students will cover breaking news, develop features, dig into deeper stories and shoot and edit videos.
+They’ll operate, manage, edit, and contribute to an award-winning live news site: http://NYCityLens.com/.
+The course is set up to give students hands-on experience running a news site, and to hone their storytelling skills in pitching, reporting and producing ambitious stories in all formats.
+Students will cover breaking news, develop features, dig into deeper stories, create digital graphics, and shoot and edit videos.
 Its goal: to let students cover stories in the medium best suited to tell a particular story.
-We will focus on five areas: breaking news, crime and justice, culture and art, New York’s immigrant population and politics and policy.
-Students will pitch stories every week to perfect their pitching skills.
-We expect everyone in the newsroom to produce a specific number of stories: eight print stories, five videos or a to-be-determined combination of both.
-The instructors are skilled in video storytelling, digital and print.
-The course runs over two days: Thursday and Friday.
-Story meetings and screenings of class work are held during the afternoons of those days and attendance is mandatory.
-If you love covering news, want to improve your storytelling skills in multiple formats and welcome the challenge of reporting on this city in depth, this is the class for you.
+We will focus on all kinds of New York City stories, including breaking news, crime and justice, culture and art, New York’s immigrant population, and politics and policy.
+Students will pitch stories every week, perfecting their pitching skills.
+We expect everyone in the newsroom to produce a specific number of stories: eight print stories or five videos or a to-be-determined combination of these.
+Each student, as part of a team, will also be responsible for covering breaking news for an assigned number of weeks.
+In addition, students will have the option to work as a team to produce a special report